Eugene2799/fastclick/README.md

-# FastClick #
+# FastClickForApp #

-FastClick is a simple, easy-to-use library for eliminating the 300ms delay between a physical tap and the firing of a `click` event on mobile browsers.
+FastClickForApp is a simple, easy-to-use library for eliminating the 300ms delay between a physical tap and the firing of a `click` event on mobile browsers.
 The aim is to make your application feel less laggy and more responsive while avoiding any interference with your current logic.

-FastClick is developed by [FT Labs](http://labs.ft.com/), part of the Financial Times.
+FastClickForApp is developed by [FT Labs](http://labs.ft.com/), part of the Financial Times.

-*Note: As of late 2015 most mobile browsers - notably Chrome and Safari - no longer have a 300ms touch delay, so fastclick offers no benefit on newer browsers, and risks introducing [bugs](https://github.com/ftlabs/fastclick/issues) into your application.
+*Note: As of late 2015 most mobile browsers - notably Chrome and Safari - no longer have a 300ms touch delay, so fastclick offers no benefit on newer browsers, and risks introducing [bugs](https://github.com/Eugene2799/fastclick/issues) into your application.
 Consider carefully whether you really need to use it.*

 [Explication en français](http://maxime.sh/2013/02/supprimer-le-lag-des-clics-sur-mobile-avec-fastclick/).